elementjs/elt/README.md

 ELT is a [typescript](https://typescriptlang.org) library for building user interfaces in a web environment.
 It is not meant to build websites ; its purpose is to write applications.

 Weighing less than 15kb minified and gziped, it is meant as an alternative to React, Angular and the likes.
 Unlike several of them, it does *not* make use of any kind of virtual DOM.
 Instead, it provides the developper with an [`Observable`](#o.Observable) class and a few easy to use hooks on the node life cycle to react to their presence in the document.
-It also provides a [`Mixin`](#Mixin) class for those cases when writing extensible code is required.

 It makes use of fairly modern standards, such as `Map`, `Set`, `Symbol` and `WeakMap`.
 As such, it probably won't run on IE without using polyfills.
 In general, support is limited to less than two years old browser versions.